ursinusdatastructures/Modules/_pages/MakingChange/Exercise1.md

               else:
                   for c in optimal[amt]:
                       ## TODO: Fill this in
-                      ## 1. Push the coin c onto the stack
+                      ## 1. Put this coin on the back of the list of chosen coins
                       ## 2. Make a recursive call
-                      ## 3. Pop this coin off of the stack
+                      ## 3. Pop this coin off of the back of the list of chosen coins
                       pass